RicoJia/Fun_Projects/RJJE_Arm/rjje_arm_ws/src/rjje_arm/docs/rjje_arm_hardware.md

     - channel-board-pinout mapping
     - servo_min-servo_max mapping.
         - [How to calibrate servos](https://create.arduino.cc/projecthub/jeremy-lindsay/calibrating-my-servos-fa27ce)
+    - Some notes:
+        1. The working frequency is around 60hz, not 50hz
+        2. Some brands of PCA9685 requires V+ to be connected to 5v.
     - on ESP32: [Nice article on ESP 32 - PCA9865](https://dronebotworkshop.com/esp32-servo/)

         <p align="center">